 Samuel Horrocks died aged 76 in 1842, the year his son Samuel was Guild Mayor.
 He was buried in St George's churchyard in Preston.

-Born in Bolton he was brought to Preston by John Horrocks and he eventually became a major shareholder and board member of Horrocks, Whitehead & Miller.
+Based in Bolton he was brought to Preston and invited to manage part of Horrocks business in 1801.
+He eventually became a major shareholder and board member of Horrocks, Whitehead & Miller.
+He was also Mayor of Preston in 1820, 1826 and 1836.

 Thomas Miller ran the Horrocks company after the death of Samuel Horrocks having inherited his fathers share.
-His wealth grew and he developed Singleton Hall in the Fylde and bought fine art.
-His town house being in Winckley Square.
+His wealth grew and from 1852 he developed Singleton Hall and the villages of Singleton and Thistleton, near Blackpool.
+Building school, church, pub (The Miller Arms) and housing and drained the local land.
+He owned some 4000 acres of land in the Fylde.
+He also bought fine art and maintained his town house in Winckley Square.
 He bequeathed the land on which the ornamental Miller Park is located.

 Following a merger with Hollins Brothers in 1885 there was another merger in 1887 with Crewdson.